-The Maritime District has a rich history, unfortunately little is visible of it.
-In recent years, however, a lot of hard work has been done to bring this history back to the fore and in the coming years we hope to get more history visual in the neighborhood.
+The Maritime District has a rich history, unfortunately little of it is still visible today, with the exception of a number of historic buildings such as a number of beautiful bridges, Het Witte Huis and the Dutch Bank building.
+In recent years, however, a lot of hard work has been done to bring the rich history of the Maritime District back into the spotlight.
+The so-called Water City Society, a group of enthusiastic local residents, is particularly committed to this.
+In the coming years, we hope to get more visual history in the neighborhood.

 The area, now called the Maritime District, has almost the same map as the original Water City.
 During the Twelve Years' Truce (1609-1621) in the Eighty

 War with Spain (1568-1648), Waterstad was built.
 With this enormous urban expansion, medieval Rotterdam became twice as big.
 Waterstad disappeared from the map due to the German bombardment of 14 May 1940 and the reorganization of the center.